cvxgrp/qcml/README.md

     from scoop import QCML
     if __name__ == '__main__':
         p = QCML()

         p.parse("""
           # this entire line is a comment!
           dimension n
           dimension m
           variable x(n)
           parameter A(m,n)
           parameter lambda positive

           minimize sum(square(A*x - 4)) + lambda*norm(x)
         """)

-        p.rewrite()
+        p.canonicalize()
+        p.set_dims({'m':m, 'n':n})
         p.prettyprint()

 Thsis will canonicalize the problem and build an internal problem parse tree inside Python.
 Once the problem has been canonicalized, the user can decide to either generate a function to prototype problems or generate source code.
 For instance, the following three lines will create a solver function `f` and call the solver, with the parameter arguments supplied.

-    p.codegen("cvcxopt")  # this creates a solver in Python calling CVXOPT f = p.solver
+    p.codegen("cvxopt")  # this creates a solver in Python calling CVXOPT f = p.solver
-    f(A = spmatrix, lambda = 0.01)
+    f({'A': A, 'lambda':0.01})

 Note that this is not possible with one of the Matlab code generators.

 <!-- Parameter dimensions and sparsity patterns are assumed to be unknown *until* the generated function is run.
 That is, after the code has been parsed and a function generated, the user will not be able to know that parameters have the wrong dimensions or storage format until attempting to run the function.
 This is by design.